jean997/gfa_manuscript/README.md

 ## Pre-Requisite Software
 You will need a conda installation and R. We used R 4.4.3 for this analysis.
 We have tested this repository in Linux only.
-If you want to run the whole analysis you will also need a compute cluster and XXX storage for the applied analysis and XXX storage for the simulations.
+If you want to run the whole analysis you will also need a compute cluster.
+The applied analysis requires downloading 42 Gb of data and will produce an additional 12 G of output files.
+The simulations will produce about 3.5T of data total.
+Most of this will be deleted automatically at the end of the analysis.

 ## Setup
 ### 1. Clone this repository